felipefarid/BeatSync-SlideShow/README.md

 # Song_Slide
 Slideshow player that synchronizes image transitions with real-time audio
-* Only tested on Windows devices
+* Tested on Windows 11 and Debian Linux

 # Audio-Synced Slideshow Player